ERB and Beyond

 A standard Liquid page. {{ resource.data.layout }}

-If in your layout or a layout partial you need to output the paths to your frontend assets, you can do so with a asset_path
+If your layout or a layout partial needs to load your frontend assets, use the asset_path helper:

 <link rel="stylesheet" href="<%= asset_path :css %>" />